MohammedKevin/Horizono/README.md

 Everything added by us is in the Assest folder.
 In the asset folder is a Deep space folder.
 Dont change it.

+## How to implement new things

+* pull everything from master( git pull origin master);
+* create new feature branch and check it out( git checkout -b StoryId-Storyname , Example: 1-CreateGitRepo)
+* make changed in this branch and try to make commits as often as possible
+* when everything works and there are no error( git push origin StoryId-Storyname)
+*

 ## How to add your changes